mixpanel/docs/pages/docs/migration/adobe-analytics.md

     Instead of running the full load which would take a long time for the data to be available in the Mixpanel project, are there specific events and properties which are considered P0 for your team?
 In that case when running the script the data will be available in a much shorter period of time.

-4. **Given the complexity of unique identifiers in Adobe (also dependent on consultants have implemented for the organisation), what is the logic for the main identifier for your unique visitors.**
+4. **Given the complexity of unique identifiers in Adobe (also dependent on consultants have implemented for the organization), what is the logic for the main identifier for your unique visitors.**

 5. **What is the limit to the % of discrepancies in which they are willing to accept**